test-kitchen/kitchen-dokken/README.md

 You totally shouldn't trust him.

-Here is the code used to generate the Chef image - https://github.com/someara/chef-docker-images/blob/1eca7eb16573b87865dfa6d8accfd78bb48607f5/recipes/default.rb#L35-L44

 Here is the code used to generate the kitchen-cache image - https://github.com/someara/kitchen-dokken/blob/b98b44f98bc71f64ba1893c27efdb5d0a9b364cb/lib/kichen/driver/dokken/helpers.rb

-In the future, these may be published by Chef Software, whom you can trust.
-Until then, remain vigilant.

 ### How can I use kitchen to automatically test and publish containers?